-Bank indebtedness, accounts payable and accrued liabilities, dividends payable, due to fund manager, common shares and non-voting common shares are measured at amortized cost.
+Interest receivable, mortgages receivable, bank indebtedness, accounts payable and accrued liabilities, dividends payable, due to fund manager, common shares and non-voting common shares are classified as at amortized cost.

 Financial assets measured at amortized cost are assessed for impairment at the end of each reporting period using the expected credit loss ("ECL") model.
 The measurement options for the ECLs are lifetime ECLs or 12 months ECLs, depending on whether credit risk has increased significantly since initial recognition on the financial asset.